vatpac-technology/sops/docs/aerodromes/classc/Darwin.md

 Taxiway V has a passing bay, located adjacent to the ARFF section.
 The passing bay is the preferred location for engine run-ups, no longer than 3 minutes

+## Helicopter Operations
+### Hospital Helipads
+The Darwin CTR contains the helipad at the Royal Darwin Hospital (YXDH).
+This pad sit outside the maneuvering area, so no takeoff or landing clearances should be issued.
+Instead, helicopters should be instructed to report airborne or report on the ground.

 ## VFR Operations
 VFR aircraft are required to track via one of the published VFR Routes (as shown on the Darwin VTC).
 VFR routes shall be assigned based on the destination radial from Darwin, as per below: